 If you are looking to engage a Business Growth Consultant, I will presume you are already in a business which has grown.
-It doesn’t matter what sector you are in, nor what line of business – you have done some things already that have delivered growth to get you to the place you are now.
+It doesn’t matter what sector you are in, nor what line of business – you have done some things already that have delivered growth to get you to the place you are in now.

 So, can you identify what these are (were) and do more of them?
 It is surprising how often I work with a client and in one meeting, identify that they have stopped doing the things that worked for them, and are doing other things that are not working so well.
-This simple review can get you back on track, and it is really easy to do quickly – just take a bit of time out to look backwards instead of constantly looking forwards for the next new thing.
+This simple review can get you back on track, and it is really easy to do quickly – just take a bit of time out to look backwards instead of constantly looking forward, searching for the next new thing.

 - Are you focused?